-The Authority further recommends that while keeping the abovementioned recommendation for determination of panel size, the following may also be taken in to account by BARC:
+The Authority further recommends that while keeping the abovementioned recommendation for determination of panel size, the following may also be taken into account by BARC:

 - Removal of demographic disproportionality.
-The design of the panel should be in proportion to the urban rural spread of TV Households. - > Improved geographic representation in proportion to the TV viewing population. - > The recruited panel should inter alia be representative of age, social class, sex, working status, life stage, and number of people in the household. - > A detailed weighting scheme to introduce a greater level of representativeness of the reporting sample. - > The Establishment Survey must provide robust estimates, particularly by platform.

-5.4 Type of equipment to be used to address the different delivery platforms and the special needs of specific areas and to augment the sample size.
-Periodicity of reporting should however be left to BARC to decide.

-Whether technology adopted should be real time system for generation of reports;
+The design of the panel should be in proportion to the urban rural spread of TV Households. - Improved geographic representation in proportion to the TV viewing population. - > The recruited panel should inter alia be representative of age, social class, sex, working status, life stage, and number of people in the household. - ➤ A detailed weighting scheme to introduce a greater level of representativeness of the reporting sample. - > The establishment survey must provide robust estimates, particularly by platform. - 5.4 Type of equipment to be used to address the different delivery platforms and Whether technology adopted should be real time system for generation of reports;

 The Authority recommends use of technology capable of capturing data over different platforms and constant up-gradations of the technology would be required in the measurement devices.
 Where electronic meters are used, the system should be capable of providing overnight ratings through unobtrusive means.
-Diaries, interviews, people meters may have to co-exist in order to address
+Diaries, interviews, people meters may have to co-exist in order to address the special needs of specific areas and to augment the sample size.
+Periodicity of reporting should however be left to BARC to decide.